Google Brain: Controversies

-In March 2022, Google fired AI researcher Satrajit Chatterjee after he questioned the findings of a paper published in Nature, by Google's AI team members, Anna Goldie and Azalia Mirhoseini.
-This paper claimed that their AI techniques (in particular reinforcement learning) for the placement problem for integrated circuits were superior to prior methods.
+In March 2022, Google fired AI researcher Satrajit Chatterjee after he questioned the findings of a paper published in Nature by Google AI, claiming that their AI techniques (in particular reinforcement learning) for the placement problem for integrated circuits were superior to prior methods.
 However, this claim is contested because claimed results, especially fast chip design, were not properly supported by specific empirical data and found inconsistent with subsequent published research.
-The paper does not report run times of prior and proposed methods on specific inputs, lacks head-to-head comparisons to sufficiently advanced implementations of prior methods, and is difficult to replicate due to proprietary training and test data.
-At least one initially favorable commentary has been retracted upon further review, and the paper is under investigation by Nature.
-Further media coverage conveyed skepticism about research published by Google and noted that Google had not provided the comparative benchmarks long requested by experts.
-California Judge Frederick Chung ruled that Chatterjee had "adequately supported his claim that Google terminated him in retaliation for refusing to participate in an act that would violate state or federal law."
-In his lawsuit, Chatterjee claimed a Google research paper overhyped technology.
+The paper didn't report run times of prior and proposed methods on specific inputs, lacked head-to-head comparisons to sufficiently advanced implementations of prior methods, and was difficult to replicate due to proprietary training and test data.
+At least one initially favorable commentary had been retracted upon further review, and the paper was reportedly under investigation by Nature editors.
+In a lawsuit contesting his firing, Chatterjee claimed the Nature paper overhyped Google's technology.
+Google moved to dismiss, but the court ruled that Chatterjee had "adequately supported his claim that Google terminated him in retaliation for refusing to participate in an act that would violate state or federal law."

+Nature published an addendum in September 2024, where the Google engineers clarified their methodology, and announced that they had open-sourced a software repository to reproduce the methods (but not the proprietary data of their examples) described in their paper.
+However, this did not quell the controversy over whether the proposed techniques are in fact an advance over other existing methods.
+In particular, Google did not show comparative results on publicly available benchmarks, the standard in the field and evidence long requested by experts.